Guides

 How Abstract API Handles Email Validation in Rails

-Abstract API addresses the core weaknesses of traditional validation methods.
-It provides advanced typo detection, rapid server checks, and dynamic blocklist maintenance.
+Abstract API addresses the core weaknesses of traditional validation methods through advanced typo detection, real-time SMTP checks, and comprehensive domain analysis.

-• The API performs fast MX and real-time SMTP handshakes.
-It reports if an address is DELIVERABLE, UNDELIVERABLE, or UNKNOWN, which avoids slow checks that block threads on your server.
+• It replaces slow, thread-blocking DNS and MX checks run from your server.
+The API performs fast MX and real-time SMTP handshakes to determine if an address is DELIVERABLE, UNDELIVERABLE, or UNKNOWN.

-• It removes the need for manual blocklist upkeep.
-The service refreshes its database of over 3,000 disposable domains, flags role-based addresses, and assigns a quality score so you can adjust acceptance rules.
+• It eliminates the need to maintain blocklists for disposable or role-based domains.
+The API continuously refreshes its database of disposable domains, flags role-based addresses, and provides a quality score for fine-tuned acceptance rules.

-• Add an HTTP client, like Faraday, to your Gemfile.
+1. Add an HTTP client like Faraday to your Gemfile, then run bundle install.

-• Store the key inside Rails credentials or as an environment variable.
+3. Store the key in Rails credentials or an environment variable like "ABSTRACT_EMAIL_API_KEY".

 class AbstractEmailValidator